I0San/flutter-vin-validator/README.md

-# flutter-vin-validator
-Simple example of using OCR to recognize VIN numbers in flutter
+Simple example of using OCR to recognize VIN numbers in flutter.